test_eq(ifnone(None,1), 1)

 Consider the function myfunc below, which has 3 positional arguments.
 These arguments can be referenced as arg0, arg1, and arg1, respectively.

-• The first input 19, referenced by arg0, is subsituted for the third positional argument.
+19, referenced byarg0, is subsituted for the third positional argument.

-• We override the default the value for named argument e to 3.
+14becomes the third positional argument. - We override the default the value for named argument

 mapt (func, *iterables)